-evaluation

-Figure

-35: Share

-of
+Figure 34: Share of evaluation recommendation addressed

-To evaluate how effectively monitoring

-recommendations informed the program/CPAP adjustments, we analysed UNICEF country programme Mid Term Reviews (MTR) and some project specific evaluation reports, which provided an initial list of 140 recommendations included in these documents.
+To evaluate how effectively monitoring recommendations informed the program/CPAP adjustments, we analysed UNICEF country programme Mid Term Reviews (MTR) and some project specific evaluation reports, which provided an initial list of 140 recommendations included in these documents.
 Further desk review of documents, including management responses to recommendations and the respective action plans and in-country interviews helped identify the share of recommendations addressed by UNICEF during implementation.
-FurtherError!
+Further Error!
 Reference source not found. details the results of our analysis, which reveal that UNICEF acted on nine out of ten recommendations.
 ANC/PNC-related recommendations showed the lowest rate (84%), compared to other packages.
 However even 84% is a significantly high rate, and confirms that UNICEF was attentive to the findings of the reviews and/or evaluations, and considered them in its programme work.